a

 How to calculate capital gains tax on your home sale

-In Canada, capital gains tax works as follows: Sellers are only required to pay tax on 50% of the capital gains (or profit) realized.
-This means that half of the money you make from the home sale is taxed, while the other half is yours to enjoy tax-free.
+In Canada, capital gains tax is the tax individuals pay when selling an asset or capital property, such as a secondary residence.
+Capital gains are the profits from that sale.
+Effective June 25, 2024, If the capital gain is more than $250,000 in a year, then you would be expected to pay tax on 67% of that gain; otherwise individuals will continue to only pay tax on 50% of any capital gains up to $250,000 per year.half of the money you make from the sale is taxed, while the other half is yours to enjoy tax-free.
 To calculate the capital gains tax on a home sale, subtract the adjusted base cost (ABC) of the home from the selling price.
-Divide that number in half and the amount you’re left with is the amount subject to capital gains tax in Canada.
-The capital gains taxes owed will vary depending on several factors, like your income bracket and the province or territory you reside in.
+Divide that number in half, if less than $250,000 in capital gains, and the amount you’re left with is the amount subject to capital gains tax in Canada.
+The capital gains taxes owed will vary depending on several factors, like your income bracket, the profit realized, and the province or territory you reside in.
 Please note that the adjusted base cost is the original purchase price of the home, including legal fees, taxes, commissions, and any additions or improvements made to the property.
 Therefore, to calculate your adjusted base cost, you would add the original purchase price of the home, plus the cost of legal fees, commissions paid, and renovations made.
 For example, if the purchase price was $500,000, and then you paid another $10,000 in taxes, $2,000 in legal fees, $15,000 in commissions, and $30,000 on renovations, your adjusted base cost would be $557,000.
 This is the number you would deduct from the selling price.

 Tips for reducing how much capital gains tax you pay on your property sale